ati-ozgur/ati-ozgur.github.io/blog-posts/review-the-impact-of-unified-namespace-in-industry-4.0.md

 [link](https://lup.lub.lu.se/student-papers/record/9174552/file/9174561.pdf)

-TLDR;
+## TLDR

-1. There is no clear definition of UNS
+1. There is no clear definition of Unified Namespace (UNS)

-2. ISA95 structure and single source of truth is the most useful parts of UNS.
+2. ISA95 structure and single source of truth are the most useful parts of UNS.

 3. MQTT is not always needed, OPC-UA is good enough for small to mid companies.
 Only after 100 connected devices advantages of MQTT will be seen.

 ## Short summary